Follow along as we build out a gamified study platform using Trophy with achievements, a daily streak and engaging automated email campaigns.

 We’ll use the same methods to show similar toasts when a user extendeds their streak.
 As we’ve set up a daily streak in Trophy, this will trigger the first time a user views a flashcard each day.

-If we wanted to experiment with a different streak cadence, like a weekly streak, then none of this code changes - the great thing about Trophy is everything can be configured from within the dashboard and doesn’t require any code changes.
+streak, then none of this code changes - the great thing about Trophy is

-property from Trophy and handle showing another toast with a new if
+All we need to do is read the currentStreak.extended property from Trophy and handle showing another toast with a new if statement:

 Now the first time a user views a flashcard each day, they’ll see one of our streak extended toasts: